arthurkiller/perfm/README.md

 * v1.0 is comming out
 * reconstruct the project for easy use
 * remove the divided operation for bench and caculate
-* only 4 line of code can create a benchmarker, wow

 ## demo client
 ```go